Topics on this page

 - a fiduciary appointed for a disabled interested person, or other person who has assumed responsibility for the interested person;

-- any governmental agency paying benefits to the alleged disabled person (This may include the Social Security Administration, the United States Office of Personnel Management, the Veterans Administration, Medicaid, and any governmental entity paying a retirement, annuity or other benefits to the alleged disabled person.);
+- Medicaid, and any governmental entity paying a retirement, annuity or other benefits to the alleged disabled person.;

 - a health care agent appointed by the alleged disabled person in accordance with Title 5, Subtitle 6 of the Health - General Article;